RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - Final sell price was sometimes defaulting to 0
 - Prices and store lookups are no longer affected by the system filter.

+#### New Features:

+- Added a scouting summary to the summary tab so you can see who your scouts are ranked by they're score, discovered clusters etc.

 **You should notice:**

 - Fixed a bug where the store planet and system were not showing